2017 Slovenian railway referendum

 A referendum on a law governing the Divača-Koper rail upgrade was held in Slovenia on 24 September 2017.
 The referendum was marked by a low turnout; a majority of voters voted in favour of the proposed law.
-The results were annulled by the Supreme Court in March 2018, resulting in a new referendum being held in 13 May 2018.
+The results were annulled by the Supreme Court in March 2018, resulting in a new referendum being held on 13 May 2018.